threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_kubernetes.md

 ```

 If you already have a kube config file usually located in `~/.kube/config`
-you can edit it and add the new cluster with the information written on k3s.yaml
+you could edit it and add the new cluster with the information written on k3s.yaml

 Here is an example of `~/.kube/config`